strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 :::warning

-- `strapi import` will delete all existing data, including the database and uploads directory, before importing the backup file.
+- `strapi import` deletes all existing data, including the database and uploads directory, before importing the backup file.
 - The source and target schemas must match to successfully use `strapi import`, meaning all content types must be identical.
 - Restored data does not include the `Admin users` table, which means that `createdBy` and `updatedBy` are empty in a restored instance.